Social learning clubs cultivate real wisdom for an age of artificial intelligence

 No trainer.
 No program.
 No problem.

 Today we all need to be students of human nature: observing, questioning, and doing other things that leave the robots scratching their heads.
 Social learning clubs can span economic and social divisions by attracting a mix of CEOs, janitors, baristas, students, seniors and designers.
 A shared spirit of inquiry increases our appreciation for what each person brings to the conversation.
 A “beginner’s mind” approach helps us seek out root causes rather than symptoms.
 We can learn how to disagree respectfully and explain our ideas.
-Rather than solving problems, we can see how to prevent problems and discover what can be.
+Rather than setting out to merely solve problems, we can see how to prevent problems and discover new possibilities.

 Learning from experience vs. experiential learning

-The nature of complex thinking and interactive skills development suggests that we will be wasting time and money by not looking at self-sustaining, long-term, social-centric models.
-Rather than merely seek to integrate more “experiential learning” (such as simulations) into conventional training models, why not learn to extract more learning from real experience with real people?
+The nature of complex thinking and interactive skills development suggests that we will be wasting time and money by not looking at self-sustaining, long-term, social learning models.
+Rather than merely seek to integrate more “experiential learning” (such as simulations, role playing) into conventional training models, why not learn to extract more learning from our real experience with real people?

-The social learning club is an innovation that reminds us that we don’t always need gurus, instructors and experts to help us discover greater possibilities in our everyday encounters.
-Employer and government initiatives can be directed toward technological support and training rather than chasing elusive human skills.
+The social learning club concept reminds us that we don’t always need gurus, instructors and experts to help us discover fresh possibilities in our everyday encounters.
+Rather than invest heavily in people skills training, more employer and government initiatives can be directed toward technology training and support.